Strategic Plan

 The Foundation will conduct programmes to equip adolescents in and out of school with knowledge and skills to unleash their potential and transform into confident, self-esteemed, mentally stable, self-reliant and basic information technology and computer literate.
 The envisaged level of beneficiaries for the plan period is as indicated:

-- 50 youths in and outside of school participate in the annual empowerment programme.
+- 50 youths in and outside of school participate in the annual empowerment programme for each year during period 2024-2030.

-- 50 candidates participate in counselling seminar on career guidance and examination preparation .
+- 50 candidates participate in counselling seminar on career guidance and examination preparation organised every year during period 2024-2030.

-- A total of 10 youth (boys and girls) will acquire the requisite vocational skills and engage in business to generate income needed to address their specific needs ranging from education to self-reliance.
+- Every two years, 10 youth (boys and girls) will undertake an income-generating activity to learn the occupation, and business management skills to generate income needed to address their specific needs ranging from education to self-reliance.

 Program 3: Enhanced Income for Parents/ Guardians (EI4P)